digitalarbeiter/fmtsql/README.md

 Limitations:
  * statements in single " or ' quotes are not supported.
  * multiple """ blocks cannot currently be handled.
- * the indentation of sqlparse on SELECT, GROUP BY and WHERE is ugly